MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 As mentioned before, the default sorting is by solar potential radiation.
 The user can change the order of the table by clicking on the column headers.
 For more complex sorting, the user can click the "Sorting criteria" box to unfold the advanced sorting options.

-Inside this panel, the user can drag each variable to the desired position.
-The order of the variables determines the importance.
-Thus, each variable is given a weight, and the buildings will be sorted by the weighted sum of the variables.
+As shown in the image below, the default sorting criterion is 'Total Production.'
+However, within this panel, users can select any relevant variable, drag it to the desired position, and reorder them.
+The position of each variable indicates its importance, with higher positions representing greater significance.
+Each variable is assigned a weight, and the buildings are sorted based on the weighted sum of these variables.

 <figure markdown="span">
   ![Sorting criteria panel](../imgs/lec-tool/lec-sort-criteria-panel.png){ width="460" }